 Captain Taylor was the key that we needed.

-After returning with us to Silver Tide Hollow, Taylor organized our troops, worked to rearm those he could, and put together what he believed would be an excellent force to keep pushing against the naga.
+After returning with us to Gold Hollow, Taylor organized our troops, worked to rearm those he could, and put together what he believed would be an excellent force to keep pushing against the Zinji.
 He whipped us all into action and made us feel like we were fighting for something.
 I’m not sure that he ever said what it was we were fighting for, but leaving the blank there allowed each of us to fill in whatever we wanted.

 Home.
 Peace.
 Revenge.